The API was slow. Engineering wanted a bigger database instance. $2,400/month more on AWS RDS.

 CREATE INDEX idx_users_email ON users(email);

-CREATE INDEX idx_active_users ON users(email)
+CREATE INDEX idx_active_users_email ON users(email)

 WHERE status = 'active';

-CREATE INDEX idx_users_covering ON users(id, name, email);
+CREATE INDEX idx_users_covering ON users(id) INCLUDE (name, email);

 SELECT

-schemaname || '.' || tablename AS table,
+schemaname || '.' || relname AS table,

-indexname AS index,
+indexrelname AS index,

-pg_size_pretty(pg_relation_size(indexrelid)) AS size
+pg_size_pretty(pg_relation_size(indexrelid)) AS size,

 FROM pg_stat_user_indexes